KnoP-01/krl-for-vim/README.md

 Since version 2.0.0 most features are enabled by default, so you don't need that many options in your .vimrc.
 Existing mappings don't get overridden, unless the corresponding option is explicitly set.
-There are \<plug\>-mappings available too, if you prefere different key bindings.
+There are \<plug\>-mappings available too, if you prefer different key bindings.

 KRL for Vim supports viewing and analysing VKRC files.
 Folding will get optimized for VKRC and you can use your Go Definition mapping (default gd) on